-The Dietitians Association of Australia recently announced it would no longer accept corporate sponsors.
+The Dietitians Association of Australia recently announced it would no longer accept corporate sponsors from within the food industry.
 So I thought this would be a good chance to discuss this type of funding.
 Is “Big Food” ruining nutrition advice?
 How does funding effect the advice we receive?
 Are our opinions influenced by this type of funding?

 The sponsorship of organisations that give nutrition advice is controversial.
 Some people claim this sponsorship influences the advice that is provided.
 They may even claim that healthy eating recommendations, and the research informing them, are flawed because of this relationship.